blueturtleai/krita-stable-diffusion/README.md

 **Basic Tab**

+   - **Generation Mode:**
+      - **Text -> Image:** Generate an image based on your prompt.
-   - **Generation Mode:** If you want to generate an image based only on your prompt or based on an init image and your prompt.
+      - **Image -> Image:** Generate an image based on an init image and on your prompt.
+      - **Inpainting:** Erase a part of an image and generate a new image which has the erased part filled.
+The erased part is filled based on your prompt.
+To erase, select in Krita the eraser mode or use an eraser brush preset.
+If you make a selection, please make sure to remove this selection before generating by clicking on the image.

    - **NSFW:** If you want to send a prompt, which is excplicitly NSFW (Not Safe For Work).
       - If you flag your request as NSFW, only servers, which accept NSFW prompts, work on the request.
 It's very likely, that it takes then longer than usual to generate the image.
 If you don't flag the prompt, but it is NSFW, you will receive a black image.